OwnerDevSoviet/BlackMarket/README.md

 This script was developed by OwnerDevSoviet#0001

+This script dependencies is Progressbar.
+Please have this started prior to this script.

 To change locations please see Config.lua and follow the format given.
 You must do this as I have added MLOs that you do not have.
 To change weapons given, put the new weapon in config.lua.
 Remember to write it as such "WEAPON_PISTOL".
 If lowercase it WILL error.